JGCompTech/JavaUltimateTools-Docs/docs/AuthSystem/SessionManager.md

     ```

 The Session Manager class contains all methods needed for managing
-all login sessions to allow users to login to your application.
+login sessions to allow users to login to your application.
 This includes completing login via either using the UsernamePasswordToken
 or requesting credentials from the user via a login dialog.